javiisebas/TFG/python-scripts/README.txt

-To obtain the printed parameters in each shell, run:
-    Main.py

 Graphs:
+To obtain a compound graph with all the parameters, run:
+    Compound_Main.py

+To obtain a separared graph with all the parameters, run:
+    Separated_Main-py

 To obtain the Temperature graph, run:
     Plot-Temperature.py

-To obtain the Mass-Luminosity graph, run:
+To obtain the Radius-Luminosity graph, run:
-    Plot-Mass-Luminosity.py
+    Plot-Radius-Luminosity.py

-To obtain the both graphs, run:
+To obtain both graphs, run:
     Plot-Compound.py

+All of them studies of the parameters that minimaze the relative error.
+To get the printed values you have to run any of the two scrips that have been mencionated at the begining.

+For simplicity, all the scripts have been ejecutaded and the images of the graphs are in the Images directory.